andrelandgraf/andrelandgraf/contents/articles/2024-11-01_rendering-markdown-in-remix.md

 ### Mapping custom React components

-Markdoc allows us to map custom React components to Markdoc nodes and tags.
-For example, we can create a custom `Link` component for rendering all anchor tags with Remix's `NavLink` component.
-Additionally, we can map custom tags to React components.
-For instance, let's say we want to add custom callout messages to our Markdown content.
-We can create a custom `Callout` component and map it to a custom tag, such as `{% callout type="info" %} This is an info message {% /callout %}` to render a styled info box.
+Markdoc has the concept of nodes and tags.
+Nodes are Markdown elements such as headings or paragraphs.
+Tags are a syntactic extension of Markdown, allowing us to define custom elements.
+Using Markdoc's React renderer, we can map React components to both nodes and tags.
+For example, we can create a custom `Link` component for rendering all anchor tags (link node) with Remix's `NavLink` component.
+We can further create a callout tag for highlighted text and map it to a `Callout` component.

-First, we need to expand the configuration object passed to `Markdoc.transform`:
+First, we need to expand the configuration object passed to `Markdoc.transform`.
+We will also add a link and callout tag to the Markdown content:

 ```tsx
 export function loader() {